 If you’re visiting Lake Tahoe, you have plenty of options for where to stay, from campgrounds to high-end hotels.
 The Tahoe Lakeshore Lodge, for example, is right by the water and has a stunning coastal view of the beach and the mountains.

 See Related: Best Beaches in Lake Tahoe

 Mount Whitney, at 14,505 feet tall, is the highest point in the contiguous United States.
-Located on the border of Sequoia National Park and Inyo National Forest in California’s Sierra Nevada Mountains, Mount Whitney is a popular destination for hikers and climbers alike.
+Mount Whitney is a popular destination for hikers and climbers alike, located on the border of Sequoia National Park and Inyo National Forest in California’s Sierra Nevada Mountains.
 The trailhead begins at an elevation of 9,000 feet—almost 4 miles above sea level—and requires a permit to access.

 In the market to soak in some pure American history?
 Why not include a trip to Gold Country on your Sierra Nevada tour?

-Located on the Western slope, this area is where the Gold Rush began all the way back in 1848.
+Located on the Western slope, this area is where the Gold Rush began back in 1848.
 California State Route 49 takes you through various historic mining communities, including Nevada County and Yuba County.